anmolvj/miah-jeffra-portfolio/src/pages/book/the-violence-almanac.md

     message: "The Violence Almanac provides a complicated and nuanced portrait of contemporary American violence as much as it does the multiplicity of California itself. "
+  - reviewerName: The Rupture
+    message: The Violence Almanac is not a flawless work.
+But it is moving, thought-provoking, honest, and strong enough that even its faults have merits and are worth experiencing.
 linksToBuy:
   - linkURL: https://blacklawrencepress.com/books/the-violence-almanac/
     linkImage: